pablojorge/brainfuck/README.md

  * Avoiding looping over non-operands
  * Avoiding array lookups

 There's a separate version, brainfuck-simple.py that contains those improvements.
 Another version, brainfuck-rpython.py, is the same thing but slightly modified so it can be translated using RPython.
-The RPython was generated using:
+The RPython version was generated using:

 ```
 $ cd <pypy-source>